 • The citation number

-• Any other corroborating evidence, which may include the name, address, and driver’s license number of the person driving the vehicle at the time of the violation.
+• Any other corroborating evidence, which may include the name, address, and driver’s license number of the person driving the vehicle at the time of the citation.

-Town of Landover Hills Automated Speed Enforcement Program
+Town of Landover Hills Maryland, Automated Speed Enforcement Program

 P.O.
 Box 5046